arnabs542/Algorithm-and-Data-Structure/README.md

 ## Stack

-* Min Stack
+* Min Stack:

-maintain a min stack that query  minimum value in stack is O(1)
+maintain a min stack that query  minimum value in stack is O(1). idea is to maintain two stacks, regular one and the other one whose peek/top records the min value

 ```CPP
 //Basic idea is to maintain two stacks, regular one and the other one whose peek/top records the min value